andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 can”.
 So let’s walk through programming things with as “dumb” types as possible, and see where types can help.

-Edwin Brady calls this process “type-driven development”.
-Start general, recognize the partial functions and red flags, and slowly add more powerful types.
+This process is called “type-driven development” by many — start with general and non-descriptive types, write the implementation and recognize partial functions and red flags, and slowly refine and add more and more powerful types to fix the problems.

 ### Background